MinhajShafin/MessKhata/app/src/main/java/com/messkhata/doc/MessKhata.md

 - `updatedAt` - When record was last modified

 **Note:**
-- Grocery expenses affect per-meal rate calculation
-- Utilities/Cleaning/Gas/Rent/Miscellaneous are split equally among members
+- All expenses (grocery/utilities/cleaning/gas/rent/miscellaneous) are split equally among active members
+- When any member adds an expense, it is automatically distributed to all members
+- Each member's share = totalExpense / numberOfMembers

 ---